Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Cosmetics

 Cosmetics are regulated by the FDA.
 Soap is considered a cosmetic unless it meets the exact definition (given above).
 No registration of facilities or products is required at the federal level.
-Some states do require facility and/or product registration before products may be made or sold.
+Some states require facility and/or product registration before products may be made or sold.

 Label: Label requires the identity, net weight, name and address, and ingredient declaration.

 GMP: The product must be safe, but good manufacturing practices are not required in the regulations.
-However, the FDA’s GMP Inspection Checklist is used as a guideline for determining whether a product is likely to become unsafe (adulterated or misbranded) – so if your GMP isn’t reasonably in place, then the product will be considered “likely to be adulterated or misbranded” (read “unsafe”).
+However, the FDA’s GMP Inspection Checklist is used as a guideline for determining whether a product is likely to become unsafe (adulterated or misbranded), so if your GMP isn’t reasonably in place, then the product will be considered “likely to be adulterated or misbranded” (read “unsafe”).

 Drugs

 Drugs are regulated by the FDA and most states also have regulations.
-Over-the-Counter drugs must meet specific requirements to contain ingredients which are known to meet the intended use of the OTC product (called “OTC drug monographs”) .
+Over-the-Counter drugs must meet specific requirements to contain ingredients which are known to meet the intended use of the OTC product (called “OTC drug monographs”).
 Prescription drugs must be fully tested and approved by the FDA prior to marketing or sale.
-Drug manufacturing facilities must be registered, inspected and approved by the FDA (and possibly at a state level as well).
+Drug manufacturing facilities must be registered, inspected, and approved by the FDA (and possibly at a state level as well).

 GMP: Good manufacturing standards are required in regulations and are a prerequisite for manufacturing approval.